Kohra, Amethi

 Kohra is a village in Amethi tehsil of Amethi district in the Indian state of Uttar Pradesh.
-Kohra was historically the seat of a large taluqdari estate held by a leading branch of the Bandhalgoti Rajputs.
+Kohra was historically the seat of a large Taluqdari estate held by a leading branch of the Bandhalgoti Rajputs.
 As of 2011, it has a population of 4,407 people, in 786 households.

+History

 Geography

 Kohra's elevation is about 107 metres (351 ft) above sea level.
 It is surrounded by Sangrampur Block towards South, Bhetua Block towards North, Gauriganj Block towards west, Shahgarh Block towards North.

 The district headquarters at Amethi lie 12 kilometres (7 mi) to the west, while the state capital at Lucknow is 134 kilometres (83 mi) distant.